blrobin2/blrobin2.github.io/_posts/2018-11-12-aggr-haskell-part-1.md

 The only differences here are the name of our variable and the "pubDate" element.

 You may be wondering if we could store an intermediate value for the section from the cursor to element "item" since those are repeated in both.
 I believe that you can!
 I just haven't figured out how to do it.
 If any reader wishes to tell me how I'd be happy to hear you out.
-I'll provide contact details at the end of the tutorial.
+I'll provide contact details at the end of the article.

 #### Splitting text